Ira A. Fulton College of Engineering and Technology

 There are a myriad of ways to prevent a submerged hydraulic jump from forming, however most solutions have serious drawbacks.
 Some points to consider when designing a retrofit include: cost, safety, energy dissipation, scour, sediment deposition, variable flow, fish passage, effects on headwater depth, and ice passage.
 For example, the current at Winchester St. develops just downstream of a box culvert, so any changes to headwater depths would be unacceptable.

-A promising solution that may be applied to any structure developing a submerged hydraulic jump is currently being developed and tested.
-It is a design based on a crest modification used in the Northwest to safely pass juvenile salmon downstream where a lip is added to the spillway to redirect the velocity of the plunging nappe.
+A promising solution that may be applied to any structure developing a submerged hydraulic jump is currently being developed and tested here at BYU.
+It is a design based on a crest modification used in the Northwest to safely pass juvenile salmon downstream; a lip is added to the spillway to redirect the velocity of the plunging nappe.
 A rough image of the concept can be seen in Figure 7.
-By nearly eliminating the downward velocity component in the plunging nappe, it may prevent air entrained water from traveling downstream along the bottom of the channel and prevent a boil area from forming.
-It may also cause a swift downstream velocity along the channel surface, ensuring safe passage of floating such as people.
+By nearly eliminating the downward velocity component in the plunging nappe, it may prevent air entrained water from traveling downstream along the bottom of the channel and prevent a boil area (Figure 5) from forming.
+It may also cause a swift downstream velocity along the channel surface, ensuring the safe passage of people.

 Figure 7 - A modified flip-lip designed to prevent upstream surface velocities.